Skip to main content

-At Portsmouth, the work of the research team concentrates on developing models for the study of primary brain tumours, investigating the mechanisms underlying invasive behaviour in glioma (the most common type of tumour, which forms from the glial cells which support the nerve cells of the brain) and developing new strategies in which mitochondria, rather than cell nuclei, are targeted in order to cause programmed cell death selectively in brain tumour cells while leaving the normal brain unaffected.
+At Portsmouth, the work of the research team concentrated on developing models for the study of primary brain tumours, investigating the mechanisms underlying invasive behaviour in glioma (the most common type of tumour, which forms from the glial cells which support the nerve cells of the brain) and developing new strategies in which mitochondria, rather than cell nuclei, are targeted in order to cause programmed cell death selectively in brain tumour cells while leaving the normal brain unaffected.

 Geoff Pilkington